 So how does one avoid the inevitable halt in progress that accompanies accommodation?
 Quite simply, qualitative and quantitative alterations must be made to your programming.
 Quantitative changes are those changes made to the training loads and tempos.
 Qualitative differentiation results in the selection of different yet specific exercises, or range of motion in like exercises.
 In other words, you’ve got to “wave intensities and weave modalities” if you want to stay one step ahead of accommodation.

-I’ve covered quite a bit of this territory in my Conjugate for the Masses piece.
+I cover quite a bit of this territory in my Conjugate for the Masses piece.
 And believe me: this isn’t rocket science.
 It simply requires a solid understanding of accommodation, and how to avoid it.
-Remember, the biological entity you’re dealing with (i.e., YOU) is concerned solely with surviving external stresses, and couldn’t care less about looking good in a bikini or banana hammock.
+Remember, the biological entity you’re dealing with (i.e., YOUR BODY) is concerned solely with surviving external stresses, and couldn’t care less about looking good in a bikini or banana hammock.
 Understand that simple concept and you’re 80% there.

 Again, all of this is more common sense and simple evolutionary process understanding than rocket science or training guru-ism.
 However, I’ve seen legions of dedicated lifters master the initial stages of the iron game, only to fail miserably in progressing beyond their initial success with whatever method of linear programming they brought into the game.
 A working knowledge of